Unirep/Unirep/packages/docs/docs/contracts-api/epoch-key-lite-proof-verifier.md

 title: Epoch Key Lite Proof Verifier Contract
 ---

-This smart contract is dedicated to verifying epoch key lite proofs
+A contract address for an epoch key lite proof verifier.
+See [IVerifier](/docs/contracts-api/iverifier-sol) for more info.

 ## decodeEpochKeyLiteSignals